smekala36/PresidioManagedCloudServices/README.md

      - It should allow all outbound traffic
      - Assume a VPC already exists and the security group's vpc using a parameter

 Add any other parameters or outputs that seem right to you.
-If this is too easy, enhance and make it your own. :)
+If this is too easy, enhance and make it your own- add tags, create a bucket and secure it, log the secret value to CloudWatch logs, the sky is the limit!

 ## Ask Questions